hyopjs/hyop/README.md

 Hypermedia Operation or Hydration Operation.
 Tiny library (starting at 61 B) to hydrate operations in the hyop attribute.
 Remove bloat from hydration & JS payloads.
 Use standalone or with other Hypermedia libraries like HTMX...Hydration as Hypermedia.

-This library can be used in a build environment or imported as an ESM in a `<script>` tag.
+hyop supports usage in a build environment or in a `<script>` tag as an ESM.
 For smaller JS payloads, use a build environment.

-Custom hyop functions can be used to hydrate server rendered html & isomorphic components.
-General purpose hyop functions can be released as npm packages.
-General purpose hyops will support a foundation for minimal-bloat tree-shakable Hypermedia libraries.
+Custom hyop functions hydrate server rendered html & isomorphic components.
+Release general purpose hyop functions as npm packages.
+General purpose hyops support a foundation for minimal-bloat tree-shakable Hypermedia libraries.

 | use case          | size  | imports                                    |
 |-------------------|:-----:|--------------------------------------------|